 A great way to get both the steak and lobster in one meal is to go with a starter.
 We decided on salads, the pan-fried lobster with lime and cilantro and the blackened steak with balsamic mustard dressing.
-With both salads the steak and lobster where subtle enough not to be over powering and the salads really tasted fresh.
-We went for the starter portions but these salads also can be ordered as a mains.
+With both salads the steak and lobster where subtle enough not to be overpowering and the salads really tasted fresh.
+We went for the starter portions but these salads also can be ordered as a main.

 The Signature Lobster